- For more information about our Butaphosphan + Vitamin B12 Injections

 Butaphosphan is indicated in the usage to combat phosphorous deficiency and improve the condition of the animal and its production with supplementation of phosphorous.

 It is further indicated for the treatment of hypocalcaemia (related to calcium therapy), anorexia, in breastfeeding, stress conditions, bird flu hysteria and cannibalism in birds.
 It is also indicated to improve muscle performance in race horses, fighting cocks, fighting bulls increase in milk production in dairy cows.

 No contraindications have been acknowledged for this product or any of its components.

 Administration and Dosage

-Usual dosage is as follows: 10-25ml of butaphosphan and vitamin B12 per kg body weight in horses and cattle and 2.5-5ml of butaphosphan and vitamin B12 per kg body weight in sheep and goat (intramuscularly, intravenously & subcutaneously).
+The usual dosage is as follows: 10-25ml of butaphosphan and vitamin B12 per kg body weight in horses and cattle and 2.5-5ml of butaphosphan and vitamin B12 per kg body weight in sheep and goat (intramuscularly, intravenously & subcutaneously).

-Usage of aseptic procedures for administration of injection is been recommended.
+Usage of aseptic procedures for the administration of injection is been recommended.
 10mL or more should be split and given at successive intramuscular and subcutaneous sites.